reactjs/react.dev/content/docs/higher-order-components.md

 ## Convention: Wrap the Display Name for Easy Debugging

 The container components created by HOCs show up in the [React Developer Tools](https://github.com/facebook/react-devtools) like any other component.
-To ease debugging, choose a display name that communicates that it's the result of an HOC.
+To ease debugging, choose a display name that communicates that it's the result of a HOC.

 The most common technique is to wrap the display name of the wrapped component.
 So if your higher-order component is named `withSubscription`, and the wrapped component's display name is `CommentList`, use the display name `WithSubscription(CommentList)`: